"

 Learning Objectives

-To consider a range of distance measures used with ecological data, and the types of data for which they are appropriate.
+To consider various distance measures used with ecological data, and the types of data for which they are appropriate.

 Resources